-When it comes to caring for people of all abilities, balancing dignity of risk and duty of care can be challenging.
+When it comes to disability services and caring for people of all abilities, balancing dignity of risk and duty of care can be challenging.
 At first glance, it may seem as though these two philosophies are at odds with each other, making it difficult to achieve both successfully at the same time.
 However, the two actually go hand in hand as part of the person’s complete care program.
 Here’s how we see it here at Lifeplan.

 In essence, dignity of risk is a person’s right to make their own choices and decisions, even when those decisions could put them in harm’s way.
 For example, as a child grows up, their parents give them more flexibility and freedom in how they play, even though there could be the risk of the child getting hurt.